SilentNightSound/GI-Model-Importer/Guides/Troubleshooting.md

 ![image](https://user-images.githubusercontent.com/107697535/181121492-9d1e4bdd-7cb0-46ee-bceb-8621e92577fd.png)

-- ### This one is due to the model you are using having more than 64k vertices.
-Either remove parts, or use decimate
+- ### This one is due to the model you are using having more than 400k vertices.
+Either remove parts, clean up mesh , and so on.
+(Outdated image shows error at above 64K vertices)

 ![image](https://user-images.githubusercontent.com/107697535/181123500-2afc4794-e982-4d95-8a42-c4e914341d30.png)